Measurement-induced topological entanglement transitions in symmetric random quantum circuits: Numerical Results

 We can use the averaged topological entanglement entropy, $S_\text{\text{topo}}$ as the order parameter to distinguish the three different phases: $S_\text{topo}$ would be extensive in the volume law phase, while in the thermodynamic limit it should converge to values $2$ and $0$ in the topological and trivial phases respectively.
 Let $S_{\text{topo}}(p,L)$ denote the steady state value of $S_\text{topo}$ when some tuning parameter (e.g. single qubit measurement probability) is $p$ and system size is $L$.
 On general grounds, we expect the following scaling form in the vicinity of the critical point,

 where $F(x)$ is some unknown function, $p_c$ is the critical value of tuning parameter $p$, and $\nu$ is the correlation length critical exponent, $\xi\propto|p-p_c|^{-\nu}$.

-As explained in Sec. \ref{sec_model}, the entanglement entropy of a suitably entangled ancilla system, $S_a$ or $\tilde{S}_a$ can also be used as the order parameter to distinguish the volume law phase from the other two area law phases.
+As explained in the Model section, the entanglement entropy of a suitably entangled ancilla system, $S_a$ or $\tilde{S}_a$ can also be used as the order parameter to distinguish the volume law phase from the other two area law phases.
 Assuming the dynamical exponent $z=1$, for the ancilla entropy $S_{a}$ we have~\cite{gullans2019scalable},

 where $G(x)$ is some unknown function. $\tilde{S}_a$ has a similar scaling form.

 We now present our numerical results.
 We study system sizes up to 512 qubits and average over $10^5$ random quantum trajectories.
 We start with the $\ket{0}^{\otimes N}$ state and let the circuit run for $2N$ time steps for the system to reach the steady state.
 We have explicitly verified that saturation is reached before $t=2N$.
 After entangling the ancilla qubit, we simulate the system for an additional $\mathcal{O}(N)$ time steps to calculate $S_{a}$ (as explained above).